TheWebDev27/Calc-II-Honors-Project/part2.typ

 #set align(left)

 (2) gives us the slope in terms of a fixed point's $x$-coordinate and its horizontal distance $Delta x$ from some variable point.
 If we want to find the slope of a line that lies *tangent* to the curve -- meaning that it intersects the curve at exactly one point -- at $(x_0, x_0^2)$, then we can treat $Delta x$ as a very small number so that the tangent line's slope is very close to (2).
 We #emph[cannot] set $Delta x$ equal to zero, because (2) follows from a quotient where $Delta x$ is present in the denominator of a quotient.
-Anyhow, treating it as a minisule value leads to the intuitive result that the slope of some line tangent to the point $(x_0, x_0^2)$ on the parabola is essentially
+Anyhow, treating it as a miniscule value leads to the intuitive result that the slope of some line tangent to the point $(x_0, x_0^2)$ on the parabola is essentially

 #set align(center)